-The Superior taxation is applied to those students who do not fall under the ordinary taxation and are registered within a delay of maximum one year later than the natural duration of the course and who have obtained at least 12 ECTS credits in the period from 10th August 2018 to 10th August 2019.
+The Superior taxation is applied to those students who do not fall under the ordinary taxation and are enrolled within a delay of maximum one year later than the natural duration of the course and who have obtained at least 12 ECTS credits in the period from August 10, 2019 to August 10, 2020.

-- registered within a delay of maximum one year later than the natural duration of the course and who have not obtained at least 12 ECTS credits from 10th August 2018 to 10th August 2019.
+- enrolled within a delay of maximum one year later than the natural duration of the course and who have not obtained at least 12 CFU from August 10, 2019 to August 10, 2020.

 In order to benefit from a reduction from the maximum amount of the university tuition fees, the following procedures are foreseen students must, through their reserved area of the Delphi portal, authorize the University to consult the INPS database in order to obtain their ISEE-University certificate.